Denis Sassou Nguesso: 1979–1991: First three presidential terms

 At the PCT's Fourth Ordinary Congress on 26–31 July 1989, Sassou Nguesso was re-elected as President of the PCT Central Committee and President of the Republic, and the PCT won all of the seats of the People's National Assembly.
-With the collapse of the socialist states of Eastern Europe, as well as influence from the French, Sassou Nguesso began to bring the country to capitalism.

-In December 1989 he announced the end of government control of the economy and declared a partial amnesty for political prisoners.
-Over the following year he attempted to improve the failing economic situation and reduce the outrageous levels of corruption.
-Starting in September 1990 political parties other than the PCT were allowed and Sassou Nguesso made a symbolic state visit to the United States, laying the grounds for a new series of conditional International Monetary Fund loans later that year.

 He introduced multiparty politics in 1990 and was then stripped of executive powers by the 1991 National Conference, remaining in office as a ceremonial head of state.
 He stood as a candidate in the 1992 presidential election but placed third.

 In February 1991, a national conference began; the opposition gained control of the conference.
 The conference's declaration of its own sovereignty was not challenged by Sassou Nguesso.
 He was subjected to serious criticism and allegations during the Conference, including a claim from some delegates that he was involved in Ngouabi's assassination.